control-toolbox/CTSandboxZenodo/README.md

 If you use this in your work, please cite us:

-> Caillau, J., Cots, O., Gergaud, J., & Martinon, P. OptimalControl.jl: Solvers of optimal control problems [Computer software]. https://doi.org/10.5281/zenodo.13336563
+> Caillau, J., Cots, O., Gergaud, J., Martinon, P., & Sed, S. OptimalControl.jl: Solvers of optimal control problems [Computer software]. https://doi.org/10.5281/zenodo.13336563